Status: Archived

 How it went:

-There have been many side-benefits from this project, apart from the experience, such as I now have a solid SaaS code-base, a fuller knowledge of AWS, and Stripe.
+There have been many side-benefits from this project, apart from the experience, such as a solid SaaS code-base, a fuller knowledge of AWS, and Stripe.

 Things that worked: